RomanAnokhin-work/test-gallery/README.md

-# homeworks
+# test-gallery

-This is my homework from goit course
+This is test-gallery